 - Inability to eat

-And while a medical detox can go a long way to addressing physical dependence, those with a psychological dependence will require much more.
+While a medical detox can go a long way in addressing physical dependence, those with a psychological dependence will require much more.

 Unlike physical dependence, psychological dependence occurs when people experience a mental desire for their substance of choice.
 This emotional state is often associated with a certain behavior.
-This generally what causes the psychological withdrawal symptoms, such as:
+This is generally what causes psychological withdrawal symptoms such as:

 - Sleeping issues